FHA Home Loans in Tennessee

 Income Requirements for Tennessee FHA Loans

-Many borrowers confuse FHA loans with USDA loans, another type of government-backed mortgage.
+Many borrowers confuse FHA loans with USDA loans in Tennessee, another type of government-backed mortgage.

 Though these two lending options are similar, Tennessee FHA loans don’t have any income restrictions.
 That means you can make a little or a lot and still qualify for an FHA loan.